arnos/go_template/readme.md

 ##  The Goal

-The Goal is to make a simple template, inspired by clean Architecture and screaming Architecture.
+The Goal is to provide a simple template, inspired by clean Architecture and screaming Architecture.

 1. You shouldn't need to open file to get what they do.
 1. Files should have a standard format.